inigogonzalezdearrieta/inigogonzalezdearrieta.github.io/README.md

 ## About me

-I am a postdoc researcher at the [CEMHTI laboratory](https://www.cemhti.cnrs-orleans.fr/default.aspx) at CNRS Orléans.
-I previously worked as a PhD candidate for the Applied Physics II department of the [University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/web/guest/en-home).
+I am a postdoc researcher at the [University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/web/guest/en-home), staying as a visitor researcher at [CEMHTI laboratory](https://www.cemhti.cnrs-orleans.fr/default.aspx) at CNRS Orléans.
 My main research topics are infrared emissivity and spectroscopy, their measurement and applications.
 I'm also interested in broader topics of energy, applied physics, and physics education.
-You can check my abbreviated CV [in PDF form](./assets/CVA_July2020.pdf) or an outline of my CV [here](./cv-outline.html).
+You can check an outline of my CV [here](./cv-outline.html).

 ### A relevant research sample